Scott Bailes: Professional career

 Bailes spent most of the 1997 season in the Texas Rangers' farm system, and was called up in early August.
 He made his first major league appearance in over four seasons on August 8, when he pitched 0.2 innings against the New York Yankees.
 He finished the season with an ERA of 2.86 in 24 appearances.
 He was granted free agency on November 6, but re-signed with the Rangers a month later.
 He played the full 1998 season with the Rangers, but retired after being granted free agency.

 Post career

-Scott currently maintains his role as a co-announcer on the Ozarks CW, calling games for the Springfield Cardinals franchise, the AA-affiliate for the St. Louis Cardinals.
+Scott is the co-announcer on the Ozarks CW, calling games for the Springfield Cardinals franchise, the AA-affiliate for the St. Louis Cardinals.
 From 2009 to 2013, Scott served on the Springfield, MO City Council.
 He serves on the advisory committee for Champion Athletes of the Ozarks and serves on the board of the Springfield Soccer Club.
 Bailes previously served as the Director of the Special Olympics from 1994 to 1995.

-Scott is currently the General Manager of Ballparks of America in Branson, Missouri.
+Scott is the General Manager of Ballparks of America, in Branson, Missouri.

 Personal

-Scott and his wife, JoAnne; have three daughters, Alli, Tara, and Mandy.
+Scott and his wife JoAnne have three daughters: Alli, Tara, and Mandy.